rainforestapp/circlemator/README.md

 - `GITHUB_ACCESS_TOKEN`: A Github API auth token for a user with commit access to your repo.
 (Can also be set with the `-g` option.)

+`style-check` also has the following option:

+- `--clean`: Cleans old comments from the pull request before commenting again, to avoid double-commenting for the same issue. *Warning: only use this option if you have a special Github user for Circlemator, otherwise you may end up accidentally deleting user code review comments!*

 ### Self-merge release branch

 Preamble: at Rainforest, our process for getting code into production